gugazimmermann/dragonspage/article2.md

 }
 ```

-We can deploy... but this code has a lot of issues.
-The first is that everytime we deploy the code it will upload the react website to the bucket and this is not necessary because we just need to deploy the website after change it...  and if for some reason we don't have the build folder, the deploy will fail.
+We can deploy… but this code has a lot of issues.
+First is that every time we deploy the code it will upload the react website to the bucket and this is not necessary, we just need to deploy the website after making some change on it… and if for some reason we don't have the build folder, the deploy will fail.

-Other problem is if the API Endpoint changes after the deploy, the website will stop work and to fix we will need to change the API Endpoint inside the code, build, and then deploy everything again!
+Another problem is if the API Endpoint changes after the deploy, the website will stop work, and to fix we will need to change the API Endpoint inside the code, build the react, and then deploy everything again!

 How we can fix it?
-We can split into two stacks, one for the backend and other for the frontend.
+We can split into two stacks, one for the backend and another for the frontend.

 Delete everything inside `lib/`, we don't need it anymore.
-You can also stop the `npm run watch` for now, because for sure will show a lot of errors.
+We can also stop the `npm run watch` for now, because for sure will show a lot of errors.

 Then create the file `lib/dragons-backend-stack.ts`: